ethpandaops/fundingvault/fundingvault/README.md

 - Pause and unpause the vault contract.
 - Change the duration of lock time after a grant is created or transferred.
 - Change managers' limit on funds to be managed within a defined interval.
+    - Cooldown period on managers who exceeded their quota.
 - Perform rescue calls on a specified function.

 ### Contract Deployment